bandprotocol/bandchain-docs-archived/docs/data-provider/data-source/introduction.md

 # Introduction
 A data source is the most fundamental unit in BandChain's oracle system.
 At the simplest level, it is an executable that describes the procedure to retrieve raw data points from a set of primary sources and the fee associated with one data query.

+The execution takes place off-chain in order to reduce on-chain workloads as some tasks cannot be performed on the chain because they require heavy computation or may have network latency and those can decrease performance of the chain.

 These primary sources can either be a traditional API or any other source that returns the desired result.

 ![](https://i.imgur.com/IaMeqI7.png)